tarwich/wercker-step-slack-post/README.md

 ### How to configure?

-Under your project settings, add new Pipeline variable named `SLACK_TOKEN` with your WebHook token.
+Under your project settings, add new Pipeline variable named `SLACK_URL` with your WebHook url.
 You then reference this variable in your [wercker.yml](http://devcenter.wercker.com/articles/werckeryml/).

 # Example

-Add `SLACK_TOKEN` as deploy target or application environment variable.
+Add `SLACK_URL` as deploy target or application environment variable.

     build:
         after-steps:
             - kobim/slack-post:
-                subdomain: mycompany
-                token: $SLACK_TOKEN
+                url: $SLACK_URL
                 channel: dev # OPTIONAL
                 username: builder # OPTIONAL